moiatgit/rustbook/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-20/src/lib.rs}}
 ```

-<span class="caption">Listing 7-20: Combining the paths in Listing 7-19 into
+<span class="caption">Llistat 7-20: Combining the paths in Listing 7-19 into
 one `use` statement</span>

 This line brings `std::io` and `std::io::Write` into scope.